-- Use the HAE GUI (crm_gui) to initially configure the HA cluster and to make configuration changes (particularly changes to timeout values). - If you make configuration changes with the crm command, use a shadow environment (crm cib new), so that you can verify those changes before applying them to the running cluster information base (CIB).
-See the crm(8) online help for more information. - Use the crm(8) command or the HAE GUI to test resource primitives.
-This guide typically provides the crm command line method. - Use the following command to verify changes you make to the CIB, with each resource primitive that you define:
+Use the HAE GUI (crm_gui) to initially configure the HA cluster and to make configuration changes, particularly changes to timeout values.

+Note: If you make configuration changes with the crm command, use a shadow environment (crm cib new), so that you can verify those changes before applying them to the running cluster information base (CIB).
+See the crm(8) online help for more information.

-'''
+• Use the crm(8) command or the HAE GUI to test resource primitives.
+This guide typically provides the crm command-line method.

+• Use the following command to verify changes you make to the CIB, with each resource primitive that you define:

 ha# crm_verify -LV

-'''

-- To avoid false failovers (failing over when it is not necessary), make timeout values larger. - For a DMF HA cluster, place all resource primitives within one resource group.
+- · To avoid unnecessary failovers, make timeout values larger. - For a DMF HA cluster, place all resource primitives within one resource group.
 The resource group mechanism incorporates implied colocation constraints as well as resource order constraints.
-The resource group concept lets you control the resources as a single entity, which greatly simplifies administration.

-• Do not create explicit location, colocation, or order constraints on individual resource primitives except as directed in this guide.
+The resource group concept lets you control the resources as a single entity, which greatly simplifies administration. - Do not create explicit location, colocation, or order constraints on individual resource primitives except as directed in this guide.